github-education-resources/GitHubGraduation-2021/_data/tekesan/tekesan.md

-name: FATIH NAUFAL AVILA
-institution: UNIVERSITY OF INDONESIA
+---
+name: Fatih Naufal Avila
+institution: University of Indonesia
-quote: Love what you do, do what you love, i love you
+quote: Love what you do, do what you love.
+I love you
 github_user: tekesan
+---